Silicon Valley Semester Program - FAQs

 - A full-credit internship at a corporate or nonprofit industry location in Silicon Valley or in the San Francisco area (ECON 030 CM)

-- Two full-credit seminar courses in Economics including Industrial Organization and a Special Topics course (ECON 165 CM and ECON 123 CM)
+- Two full-credit seminar courses in Economics including Industrial Organization and Quantitative Data Analysis (ECON 165 CM and ECON 123 CM)

 - A full-credit independent research course (ECON 199 CM)